railwayapp/docs/src/pages/reference/plans.md

 - Max 100 GB of Disk (Soft cap)
 - Max 5 members per project

 The Developer Plan is meant for serious hobbyist use-cases.
-We do urge companies to upgrade to the Teams plan for for a commercial license to use Railway.
+We do urge companies to upgrade to the Teams plan for a commercial license to use Railway.

 ### Upgrading to the Developer Plan